Our Privacy Notice has been updated.

 We try to ensure that all information you provide to us via the website is transferred securely.
 You should always check for the padlock symbol in your browser and "https" in the URL before submitting data through the website.

 Most of the information you provide to us is stored on our own servers or with third party secure servers in the UK or EEA.
-We may use service providers with data centres in the USA, where they are certified under the EU-US Privacy Shield framework.

 We have procedures in place to prevent or reduce the risk of, and respond to, data security breaches, and we will notify you and/or the relevant authority (such as the ICO) where appropriate if this happens.